solidsnk86/neo-scraper/README.md

 ```bash
 pip install beautifulsoup4
 ```
-Or if you want to install all modules, i created a `requirements.txt`.
-To execute you must open the terminal:
+Or if you want to install all the modules, I created a `requirements.txt` file.
+To execute you must open the terminal and enter the following:

 ```bash
 pip install -r requirements.txt